Literary Agent, Laura Rennert

 Picture

 To query Laura, please read and follow the submission guidelines on the Andrea Brown Literary Agency website.
 To submit your query, visit https://querymanager.com/query/LauraRennert.
+Laura is open to queries every month for two weeks, starting on the first Monday of the month.

 Follow the directions on Query Manager to submit your query.
 If Laura is interested in reading more, she will request the full manuscript.
 For illustrators submitting art samples only (not dummies), please put "SEEKING ART REPRESENTATION" in lieu of a title.
 And "0" or "1" for Word Count.
 In the sample section, simply write "n/a."